vikingdata/articles/databases/mysql/mysql_general.md

 1 row in set (0.00 sec)
 ```
 * Check create database and create table and diff them from the master to the slave.

+* If all else fails, take a percona xtrabackup, or binary backup, restore, and make sure all database, tables, and variables are the same.
+The reason?
+If you do an ALTER TABLE or create new schema, they ma not be the same.